AdobeDocs/campaign-classic.zh-Hant/help/delivery/using/integrating-campaign-sdk-into-the-mobile-application.md

 * **在iOS中**:

    ```
-   // Callback called on successful registration to the APNS
+   // Callback called on successful registration to the APNs
    - (void)application:(UIApplication*)application didRegisterForRemoteNotificationsWithDeviceToken:(NSData*)deviceToken
    {
        // Pass the token to Adobe Campaign